 - Give permission to display work on the University’s DigitalCommons Repository.

-- Participate in a Pace research showcase in the academic year following the award year.
+- Participate in an on-campus research presentation in the academic year following the award year.

-- Submit a final deliverable (working paper) by August 2016.
+- Submit a final deliverable (working paper) acknowledging the Wilson Center, by September 2021.

 Applications will be evaluated based on three criteria